berkobob/reminders/README.md

 ## iOS integration

 Add the following key/value pair to your Info.plist

+iOS 17 or BELOW:
 >
 >    `<key>NSRemindersUsageDescription</key>`
 >
 >    `<string>INSERT_REASON_HERE</string>`

+iOS 17 or ABOVE:
+>    `<key>NSRemindersFullAccessUsageDescription</key>`
+>
+>    `<string>INSERT_REASON_HERE</string>`

+For now (iOS 17), you do not need the second entry but it is recommended you do so as 'NSRemindersUsageDescription' is deprecated and won't be supported in iOS 18+ which means your app will not be able to request permission!

 ## MacOS integration